-The availability of cash from our secured credit facility and accounts receivable securitization facility may be impacted by many factors, some of which are beyond our control.
+The availability of cash from our Senior Secured Credit Facility and accounts receivable securitization facility may be affected by many factors, some of which are beyond our control.

-We typically borrow on the operating partnership's secured credit facility or sell accounts receivable under its accounts receivable securitization facility to fund our working capital requirements.
+We typically borrow on the operating partnership's Senior Secured Credit Facility or sell accounts receivable under its accounts receivable securitization facility to fund our working capital requirements.
 We may also borrow on these facilities to fund debt service payments, distributions to our unitholders, acquisition and capital expenditures.
 We purchase product from suppliers and make payments with terms that are typically within five to ten days of delivery.
 If we were to experience an unexpected significant increase in these requirements or have insufficient funds to fund distributions, our needs could exceed our immediately available resources.
 Events that could cause increases in these requirements include, but are not limited to the following:

-- a significant increase in the wholesale cost of propane; - a significant reduction in the production of crude oil; - a significant delay in the collections of accounts and notes receivable; - increased volatility in energy commodity prices related to risk management activities; - increased liquidity requirements imposed by insurance providers; - a significant downgrade in our credit rating leading to decreased trade credit; - a significant acquisition; or - a large uninsured unfavorable lawsuit result or settlement.
+- a significant increase in the wholesale cost of propane; - a significant reduction in the production of crude oil; - · a significant delay in the collections of accounts and notes receivable; - · increased volatility in energy commodity prices related to risk management activities; - · increased liquidity requirements imposed by insurance providers; - · a significant downgrade in our credit rating leading to decreased trade credit; - · increased capital expenditure requirements; - · a significant acquisition; or - · a large uninsured unfavorable lawsuit result or settlement.

 As is typical in the propane industry, our retail customers do not pay upon receipt, but generally pay between 30 and 60 days after delivery.
 During the winter heating season, we experience significant increases in accounts receivable and inventory levels and thus a significant decline in working capital availability.
-Although we have the ability to fund working capital with borrowings from the operating partnership's secured credit facility and sales of accounts receivable under its accounts receivable securitization facility, we cannot predict the effect that increases in propane prices and colder-than-normal winter weather may have on future working capital availability.
+Although we have the ability to fund working capital with borrowings from the operating partnership's Senior Secured Credit Facility and sales of accounts receivable under its accounts receivable securitization facility, we cannot predict the effect that increases in propane prices and colder-than-normal winter weather may have on future working capital availability.